Zolang/Zolang/README.md

 }
 ```

 Notice the `./templates/swift` and `./templates/kotlin` This is the location of the `.stencil` files that customize the actual code generation process.
 The Zolang organization has [a repo of supported languages](https://github.com/Zolang/ZolangTemplates).
+Copy the `swift` and `kotlin` folders from the repo to these locations.

 `./zolang/src` is where all the Zolang code is stored.